What are the guarantees of your product?

 How urgent is it to address a compromised foundation?

 Leaving an unstable structure can cause further issues.
-By having an early assessment/treatment, will save further costs and lessen further damage occuring.
+By having an early assessment/treatment, will save further costs and lessen further damage from occurring.

 What is the alternative to resin injection?